Qigong in West Wales

-I have been passionate about Qigong for about 15 years.
+I have been passionate about Qigong and the Taoist arts for about 15 years.
 After a profound experience in Nature, a series of synchronicities led me to dance Five Rhythms for the first time.
-Whilst moving into stillness I experienced a thick, tangible force field of energy surrounding me.
+Whilst moving into stillness I experienced a thick, tangible force field of energy not only surrounding me, but moving me from within.
 Guessing it must be Qi, my journey to discover more about this energy began.

 There is always yin with any yang.
 The invisible side of Qigong is Neigong, the inner skill.
 It was landing at a woodland retreat centre deep in Nature that was a turning point in my practice.
-I used my neigong skills to take me deep within the quantum spaces of my body, facing deeply held trauma’s that were causing distressing chronic physical symptoms and healed them.
-It showed me the power of the body and how to listen to my inner world on a profoundly deep level.
+I used my neigong absorption skills, along with my intuition to take me deep within my body, facing deeply held trauma’s that were causing distressing chronic physical symptoms and healed them.
+It showed me the power of the bodymind and how to listen to my inner world on a profoundly deep level.

-My training was formalised with an instructor training for Mantak Chia’s Healing Tao pathway.
-I have continued to study with numerous teachers within the field favouring those who can unpick the technical side of qigong.
-I believe it is vital to understand what you are actually doing, rather than just following movements as this is the key to healing and discovering autonomy and freedom within your own body.
+My practice was formalised with an instructor training for Mantak Chia’s Healing Tao pathway in 2018.
+I have continued to study with numerous teachers within the classical field favouring those who can unpick the technical side of qigong.

 I love this practice, I find it infininitely fascinating, calming and restorative and am grateful I have an opportunity to share some of what I’ve discovered and embodied so far.